NorthernMan54/homebridge-alexa/README.md

 1 - Installing the events beta will cause Alexa to mark all your existing devices offline.
 And you will need to manually remove all existing devices after upgrading and setup and groups or routines again.
 This should only occur once with the beta.
 I would strongly recommend making note and recording the devices that are in each of your groups and routines prior to updating so you can recreate them again afterwards.

 2 - In the Alexa app unlink and relink the Homebridge skill.
-This will enable your account to send events to alexaActions
+This will enable your account to send events to alexa.
+This only apply's to users who last enabled the skill prior to Feb 15, 2019.
+If your unsure, you can complete this step.

 3 - Install the event beta test version of the plugin